Deep Learning for Surface Wave Identification in Distributed Acoustic Sensing Data

 \subsection{Neural network architecture}

 Classification is done using a Residual Neural Network architecture (ResNet) \cite{resnet}.
+Deep convolutional neural networks are indeed efficient for image denoising and uncovering hidden structures from image datasets.
 The network's input is a two-dimensional (2D) single-channel tensor representing a 200x200 region of DAS data.
-The tensor is then fed to a series of convolutional, batch normalization and ReLU activation layers which can be divided into 4 stages (Table \ref{resnet}).
+The tensor is then fed to a series of convolutional, batch normalization and ReLU activation layers which can be divided into 4 stages.
 During the first stage, the input single-channel tensor is converted into a 16-channel tensor with same dimension (that is, 200x200).
 Each of the 16 channels represent an altered version of the original image, all being independently tuned during the training process.
 In a next stage, the number of channels is doubled, raising to 32 channels.
 Additionally, all the images are downsampled and reduced to 100x100 data regions.
 The same process is repeated during a third stage where the number of channels is increased to 64 and the image dimension is reduced down to 50x50.
 The final stage consists of an average pooling layer to reduce each of the 64 channel's 50x50 image down to one single value, and a fully connected layer to further reduce the now 64-value tensor down to the desired number of classes, that is, the total number of labels used in the training data set.
 Different neural network depths can also be used.
 In this work, we tested the algorithm with depth of 8, 14 and 20 hidden layers.
 The depth will essentially define the number of convolutional layers used within each stage to tune each channel's images.